 We studied alpine grassland communities between 1900 and 2500 m a.s.l. in the Cantabrian Mountains, a mountain range running E-W in northern Spain, forming a transitional biogeographical hub between Eurosiberian and Mediterranean regions in Europe (Jiménez-Alfaro et al., 2021), thus facilitating the coexistence of climatically temperate and mediterranean alpine communities in the mountain range.
-We selected two study : (1) temperate alpine calcareous grasslands in the Picos de Europa National Park (NE of the Cantabrian mountains, Fig. 1a); and (2) mediterranean alpine acidic grasslands in the Valles de Omaña and Luna Biosphere Reserve (SW of the Cantabrian mountains, Fig. 1a).
-The temperate shows higher species richness, soil pH is 6.3 - 6.8 (own data), mean annual air temperature is 2.5 ºC and mean summer precipitation is 260 (values extracted from Chelsa 2.1, bio 1 and bio 17 (Karger et al., 2017), Fig. 1b).
+We selected two study communities: (1) temperate alpine calcareous grasslands in the Picos de Europa National Park (NE of the Cantabrian mountains, Fig. 1a); and (2) mediterranean alpine acidic grasslands in the Valles de Omaña and Luna Biosphere Reserve (SW of the Cantabrian mountains, Fig. 1a).
+The temperate community shows higher species richness, soil pH is 6.3 - 6.8 (own data), mean annual air temperature is 2.5 ºC and mean summer precipitation is 260 mm (values extracted from Chelsa 2.1, bio 1 and bio 17 (Karger et al., 2017), Fig. 1b).
 Growing season starts in May until early October with a mean annual soil temperature of 5.7 ºC (soil values recorded from 2008 to 2019, data not shown).
-The editerranean supports lower plant richness and is located on acidic bedrock with pH 3.8 – 4.8 (own data).
-The experiences a 2-month dry period in summer (average precipitation of 160 ) and mean annual air temperature is 4.5 ºC (Fig. 1b).
+The mediterranean community supports lower plant richness and is located on acidic bedrock with pH 3.8 – 4.8 (own data).
+The community experiences a 2-month dry period in summer (average precipitation of 160 mm) and mean annual air temperature is 4.5 ºC (Fig. 1b).
 Growing season stretches from March to early November with a mean annual soil temperature of 8ºC (soil values recorded from 2021 to 2023).
-The two are mostly dominated by Poaceae and Cyperaceae, and the main lifeforms are hemicryptophytes and chamaephytes.
+The two communities are mostly dominated by Poaceae and Cyperaceae, and the main lifeforms are hemicryptophytes and chamaephytes.
 Grazing impact is restricted to wild populations of Cantabrian chamois (Rupricapra pyrenaica parva).

 Seed sampling

-Within each study , we established four sampling sites representing the dominant alpine vegetation type.
+Within each study community, we established four sampling sites representing the dominant alpine vegetation type.
 The sites were separated at least 500 m from each other, maximizing the topographic diversity and the expected microclimatic variation among sites.
-In each sampling site, we recorded all vascular plant species co-occurring in a central 3 m radius plot and considered those our target species (49 species in the temperate and 22 species in the ).
+In each sampling site, we recorded all vascular plant species co-occurring in a central 3 m radius plot and considered those our target species (49 species in the temperate and 22 species in the mediterranean community).
 During August-September 2021, we visited the sampling sites every two weeks during the reproductive season and sampled ripe seeds or fruits (hereafter ‘seeds’ for simplicity) from the target species.
 Sampling took place within a 50 m radius of the central plot from at least 20 – 50 randomly chosen individuals.
 Following standard protocols for sampling seeds of wild plants, we aimed to collect 200 seeds from each target species in two sampling sites, maximizing spatial sampling and intraspecific genetic diversity (ENSCONET 2009).
-In the temperate , we obtained seeds from 38 target species, of which 19 were collected in two sites.
-In the , we obtained enough seeds from 21 target species, covering two sampling sites for each species except in 2 cases.
-Only three species (Jurinea humilis, Thymus praecox and Silene ciliata) were present in both .
+In the temperate community, we obtained seeds from 38 target species, of which 19 were collected in two sites.
+In the mediterranean community, we obtained enough seeds from 21 target species, covering two sampling sites for each species except in 2 cases.
+Only three species (Jurinea humilis, Thymus praecox and Silene ciliata) were present in both communities.
 Seed lots (species x sampling site, N = 95) remained in room conditions and were manually cleaned within 25 days of collection.

 Experimental setting